jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

     >>> print_batch_accuracy(data, targets, train=True)
     Train set accuracy for a single minibatch: 10.16%

-We can apply a single weight update to the network as follows:
+A single weight update is applied to the network as follows:

 ::